Thorocaine/JonathanPeelBlog/Xamarin-F#/xam-fsharp-01.md

 # Content Page
 We are back to the Base Project.

 I add `New Item` to the project,  and select _Source File_.
 There is no XAML option.
-That is something I will miss, but even in a C# project project XAML is optional.
+That is something I will miss, but even in a C# project, XAML is optional.
 I name it `Page1.fs`, and create a very basic outline of Xamarin Forms Page.
 ```fsharp
 namespace Jon.FXam